|

 "Of the three different cruise lines that Virginia and I have been

-on, the size of the floors, quality of the music and variety of dance
+on, the size of the floors, the beauty of the Ballroom

 venues we experienced on the Rhapsody would make it improbable that we